Post-COVID Blood Clotting Risks: What You Need to Know

 • COVID-19 and Inflammation: The virus that causes COVID-19, SARS-CoV-2, triggers a strong inflammatory response in the body.
 This can disrupt normal blood clotting processes, increasing the risk of abnormal clot formation.

-• Vaccine-Related Monitoring: While vaccines have been critical in controlling the pandemic, some individuals have reported elevated markers of clotting activity, such as D-dimer levels, after vaccination.
+• Vaccine-Related Monitoring: Some individuals have reported elevated markers of clotting activity, such as D-dimer levels, after vaccination.
 These cases are rare but highlight the importance of monitoring, particularly for those with underlying risk factors.

 These clots can often go unnoticed until they cause serious conditions like deep vein thrombosis (DVT), pulmonary embolisms, strokes, or heart attacks.